-The Ryan E. Murphy Law Firm believes you should understand your rights and be confident when you make decisions about your workers’ compensation case.
+The Ryan E. Murphy Law Firm, LLC believes you should understand your rights and be confident when you make decisions about your workers’ compensation case.
 We offer answers to frequently asked questions about benefits to provide you a place to start.
 This list is by no means a full explanation of how we can help you.
 Please contact us for answers to specific questions or to discuss your injury.

 If you or a loved one has been injured or killed on the job, you need a workers’ comp attorney in Joplin and Springfield, Missouri who can help you understand your rights and obtain the benefits you need.
 Workers’ compensation can be complex and confusing.
 Do not struggle with this on your own.

 Contact The Ryan E. Murphy Law Firm, LLC online or at 417-888-0000 for a free, no-obligation consultation with an attorney who can help.

 After an injury, the insurance carrier dictates your care and compensation.
 Their efforts are focused on getting you to accept as little treatment, time off, and compensation as possible.
 Without an attorney on your side, the insurance company will use their knowledge and experience to ensure you get as few benefits as possible.
 You deserve to have an advocate on your side helping you to get the outcome you deserve.

 ↓When do I have to tell my boss I was hurt?